xavenna/stellar-enigma/tutorial.md

 For a basic project, either obtain a build of the library for your system, or download the source and build it yourself.

-Open or create src/main.cpp, and add any custom initialization behavior in the marked spot.
+Open src/main-template.cpp, and add any custom initialization behavior in the marked spot.

 Now, follow the build instructions to build the executable.